raspberrypi/rpi-update/README.md

 You can use it to automate updates.

+## Caveats

+1. Only use `rpi-update` if you are happy to lose the data on your filesystem.
+Catastrophic failures are extremely rare, but still possible.
+2. Back up important data before updating (or take responsibility for not doing so).
+3. Updating an image that requires initramfs in order to boot is not supported.
+If your system relies on drivers provided by the initramfs (e.g. custom filesystem options or USB network drivers), it is likely to not boot without regenerating the initramfs - a step that `rpi-update` _will not do_.
+If you are unsure, test if your system boots with the initramfs options (`auto_initramfs`, `initramfs`, `ramfsfile`) commented out in `config.txt`.

 ## Troubleshooting

 There are two possible problems related to SSL certificates that may prevent